AwesomeTeamPlayer/ProjectsService/README.md

 ```

-If user had access to a specified project before, it returns `{"status":"ok"}`.
+If user had access to a specified project before, it returns `{"status":"not created"}`.

 **DELETE /users**